Enjoying our puzzle hints?

 Definition: a metaphor for trouble, not a physical action

-Why it's tricky: multiple meanings, can refer to a physical action or a metaphor
+Why it's tricky: can refer to both a metaphor for trouble and a physical action of tying something

 PITCH